jaeyk/academic-kickstart/content/authors/admin/_index.md

 I am a PhD candidate in Political Science and a [D-Lab Senior Data Science Fellow](https://dlab.berkeley.edu/people/jae-yeon-kim) at UC Berkeley and a [Visiting Student Fellow](https://snfagora.jhu.edu/people/graduate-student-fellows/) at the SNF Agora Institute's P3 Lab at Johns Hopkins University.

 As a computational social scientist, my research agenda is interdisciplinary and lies at the intersection of social sciences and data science.
 My current research interests are divided into two streams: (1) data science for social science and (2) social science for data science.
 For (1), I focus on using data science to study political learning, organizing, and mobilization among marginalized populations.
 For (2), I concentrate on using social science to investigate the bias and fairness in machine learning applications.
+My research appears in social science and computational science journals and conference proceedings.

 I am also a research software developer and data science educator.
+I have developed or co-developed six R packages fo parsing unstructured data (e.g., social media posts, websites, newspaper articles, tax reports) and making research computationally reproducible.
+I have taught computational social science at both graduate and undergraduate levels in semester-long courses and short workshops.
+I am currently working on an open textbook project titled ["Computational Thinking for Social Scientists."](https://jaeyk.github.io/PS239T/)

 **Contact Me**